-Table 2 shows the progress towards the identification of a suitable heating protocol for Tooth F. In this table, two time durations are given for Segments 1-4; the first number corresponds with the first round of heating and the second value corresponds to the duration of the final round of heating.
-Notably, Segment 5 has only one value listed because it experiences only one round of heating.
-No irreversible thermal damage occurs to the tooth-tissue interfaces for any of the tested protocols, shifting the primary focus to the first requirement of the protocol design, which is to elevate the deep dentin location for 10-11 seconds.
-Protocol 1F resulted in overheating at Location 2 in the deep dentin, while insufficiently heating on Locations 3 and 4.
-Protocol 2F shows overheating at Locations 2-4.
-While addressing the issue at Locations 3-4 in Protocol 3F, the thermal dosage is insufficient at Location 2.
-Finally, protocol (Protocol 4F) is identified as being suitable because of its ability to satisfy both design requirements.
+Table 3 shows the progress toward the identification of a suitable heating protocol for Tooth F. In this table, two time durations are given for segments 1-4; the first value corresponds to the first round of heating, and the second value corresponds to the duration of the final round of heating.
+Notably, segment 5 has only one value listed because it experiences only one round of heating.
+No irreversible thermal damage occurs to the tooth-tissue interfaces for any of the tested protocols, shifting the primary focus to the first requirement of the protocol design, which is to elevate the deep dentin location for 10-11 s.
+Protocol 1F resulted in overheating at Location 2 in the deep dentin, while insufficient heating on